-123. At the weekend they would take us to Linwood, Johnstone or Barrhead.
+- 123. At the weekend they would take us to Linwood, Johnstone or Barrhead.
 We would go to the cinema or swimming, but I wouldn't go swimming.

-Secondary Institutions - to be published later

-Secondary Institutions - to be published later
+I was terrified because at Monken Hadley I got shoved in the deep end.
+That was the first time we had ever went out at Monken Hadley, to the swimming baths.
 We got out every other weekend at Thornley Park.
 If they didn't have the staff then you wouldn't get out.
-There had to be a member of staff to every four kids.

-124. They would take you to all these places then search you when you came back, because they would catch us with cigarettes.
+There had to be a member of staff to every four kids. - 124.
+They would take you to all these places then search you when you came back, because they would catch us with cigarettes.
 We would hide them and have them out the dorm window, or in the big field across from where we played football.